nucypher/nucypher/docs/source/staking/overview.rst

 * Delegate custody of NU and work to a third-party custodian (Staker Delegation).
 * Delegate work via a staking pool or `Node-as-a-Service provider <https://github.com/nucypher/validator-profiles>`_ (Worker Delegation).
-* Control the staker yourself and run your own worker (Self Directed).
+* Control the Staker yourself and run your own worker (Self Directed).

 Here is a simple heuristic to help decide on a course of action: